 The OG List returns with a complete rundown of Super Bowl MVP winners.
-With Super Bowl 55 on the horizon, take a look at the historical data before you make your Super Bowl MVP prop bets.
-It’s no surprise to see quarterbacks leading the pack with 30 Super Bowl MVP awards, including seven combined by Joe Montana and Tom Brady.
-A defensive player secured the Super Bowl MVP nine times, followed by running backs and wide receivers (seven each).
+Take a look at the historical data before you make your Super Bowl MVP prop bets.
+It’s no surprise to see quarterbacks leading the pack with 31 Super Bowl MVP awards, including eight combined by Joe Montana and Tom Brady.
+A defensive player secured the Super Bowl MVP nine times, followed by wide receivers (8) and running backs (7).
 A special teams player has only been named MVP once.

-Only five players won the Super Bowl MVP more than once, with Brady leading the way with four trophies.
+Only five players won the Super Bowl MVP more than once, with Brady leading the way with five trophies.
 All five multiple winners were quarterbacks.

 |LIST of SUPER BOWL MVPs by POSITION|